 Each jurisdiction will need to decide what sort of barricade system is best for their community, how many, and for how long.
-For example, some communities would prefer to have reminders of the earthquake removed as quickly as possible, once the safety hazards are abated.
+Some communities would prefer to have reminders of the earthquake removed as quickly as possible, once the safety hazards are abated.
 Some barricade systems could become targets of graffiti as well.

-Figure 2-18 - Cordon fence near collapsed CTV Building, Christchurch, New Zealand.
+Figure 2-18: Cordon fence near collapsed CTV Building, Christchurch, New Zealand.

-2.4.3 Cordoning Unsafe Structures
+2.4.3 - Cordoning Unsafe Structures

-The local government building department is often in the position of advising on when to cordon off sections of a jurisdiction from the public, so a discussion is relevant in this manual.
-Safety assessment decisions often provide information to a Building Official that lead directly to decisions on cordoning and stabilization.
+The local government building department is often in the position of advising on when to cordon off sections of a jurisdiction from the public.
+Safety assessment decisions lead directly to decisions on cordoning and stabilization.